Information for Prospective Students

 On This Page

 See also my FAQ.
-For another perspective, I highly recommend reading and watching Casey Fiesler’s Ph.D. advice.
+For another perspective, I highly recommend reading and watching Casey Fiesler’s Ph.D. advice, and Shiri Dori-Hacohen’s FAQ also has useful info (some points specific to her lab, others more broadly applicable).

 Types of Opportunities